CV

 2009 SUSTCOMM 205: Dynamics of Human Habitation, Teaching Assistant, UMass Amherst

-INSTITUTIONAL ROLES & AFFILIATIONS
+INSTITUTIONAL ROLES

 2025–Present Visiting Assistant Professor, Pratt Institute